Inbibo/shift_docs/docs/integration_resources/resources/usd_tutorials/usd_tutorial_02.md

     <figcaption><b>Figure 18</b>: Added the trigger connections to 'WorldDisplayColorSet' node.</figcaption>
 </figure>

 19. For retrieving the stage from a prim, add a new *UsdPrimStageGet* node and rename it as *WorldStageGet*.
-Connect the **prim** output plug from *WorldDisplayColorSet* node to the **prim** input plug of the new node.
+Connect the **prim** output plug from the *WorldDisplayColorSet* node to the **prim** input plug of the new node.
 Doing this, the stage is retrieved from the sphere's prim.
 The board should look like the following:

 <figure>
     <img src="images/usd_tutorial_02/step_19_t02.png" alt="Added the 'WorldStageGet' node to the board connected to the 'WorldDisplayColorSet' node.">